equinor/witsml-explorer/CONTRIBUTING.md

 Most IDEs have plugins that support Prettier.
 This will make the result of formatting code in your IDE be consistent with running prettier manually.

 ### ESLint
-For linting our frontend code we use [ESLint](https://github.com/typescript-eslint/typescript-eslint).
+For linting our frontend code we use [ESLint](https://github.com/typescript-eslint/typescript-eslint). and Prettier as a husky trigger.

 ### dotnet-format
 For our non frontend code, we use [dotnet-format](https://github.com/dotnet/format) for validating and fixing code that does not follow the project rules.
 They can be found in `.editorconfig` at the project root.